argoproj-labs/hera/docs/user-guides/suspending.md

 A user can pause execution of a Workflow at any time through the Argo UI, or the Argo CLI using `argo suspend`, and resume the Workflow in the UI or with `argo resume`.

-You can suspend a Workflow at specific points using `Suspend` templates in Hera.
+In Hera, you can suspend a Workflow at specific points using `Suspend` templates, making it easy to set up human-in-the-loop workflows.

 ## Basic `Suspend` Usage

 Use a `Suspend` template to pause the Workflow at any point in a `Steps` or `DAG` context.
-The only import you need on top of the Hello World example is `hera.workflows.Suspend`:
+This Workflow will wait until a user manually resumes the Workflow (in the UI or CLI):

 === "Hera"

     ```py
-    from hera.workflows import Steps, Suspend, Workflow, script

     @script()
     def echo(message: str):
         print(message)